gskinner/flutter_animate/README.md

 StatefulWidget.

 > **NOTE:** This library is currently in prerelease.
 Some aspects of the API
 > will change as it is refined.
-Your feedback is welcome via the Github Repo.
+Your feedback is welcome via Github issues.

 Duration extensions
 ----------------------------------------

-This package includes extension methods for `num`, to make specifying durations simple.
+This package includes extension methods for `num`, to make specifying durations easier.
 For example: `2.seconds`, `0.1.minutes`, or `300.ms`.

 Basics